columbusrb/columbusrb.com/contributing.md

 ## Contributing

 We love pull requests from everyone.
 We'd like for people to be encouraged to contribute, especially early career or people new to programming.
+[Join our Slack organization](https://crb-slack-invite.herokuapp.com/) and hit up the #general channel if you get stuck.
+There are many kind people there who will gladly give you a hand!

 Fork, then clone the repo: